1Password/solutions/migration/cleanup-scripts/README.md

 > **warning**
 > After running this script archive all other `LastPass Metadata <date>` items except for `LastPass Metadata Recreated`.
 This will ensure that duplication will not occur again when importing permissions.

+## Move items from untracked vault to tracked vault